mcnairsa/100-days-of-code/rules.md

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*

+### *I will encourage others in the spirit of* pay it forward.

 #### Start Date
-June 25th, 2016.
-[PUT YOUR DATE HERE]
+First Day, June 22rd of Sixth Month, 2024.

 ## Additional Rules
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
+1. I will post about my progress every day.
+I will announce my commitment on: LinkedIn, fCC's Discord Channel and to the Codecademy Full-Stack Engineer Club.
+On each of these I will post a link daily to the log which will initially be a file in this GitHub [GH] repo.
 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
+5. The log will initially be a file [this, log.md] in this 100 Days repo.
+I intend that by the end of this 100 days I will migrate the log to a blog that will be part of my profile site.
-5. I will work on real projects, facing real challenges.
+6. I will work on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
+7. As I progress through the 100 days I will refine my intentions, my goals and my presentation,
+8. The hosting location will initially be GitHub Pages [GHP].
+I anticipate this will change to a hosting solution such as Netlify or Render by the end of the 100 days.
+9. I commit to connecting with others in line with point four of README.MD by the end of Week One.

 ## Ideas to make this challenge more effective